Generic Name: mesalamine (oral) (me SAL a meen)

 To make sure Lialda is safe for you, tell your doctor if you have:

 a stomach condition called pyloric stenosis;

-FDA pregnancy category C. It is not known whether Lialda will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether Lialda will harm an unborn baby.
+Animal studies have shown no negative effects, but good studies in humans have not been performed.
+Tell your doctor if you are pregnant or plan to become pregnant.

-Mesalamine can pass into breast milk and may harm a nursing baby.
+Lialda can pass into breast milk.
+It is unknown whether Lialda can harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.